-Analysis: Explaining the Seahawks’ franchise tag options with Geno Smith
+Analysis: Explaining the Seahawks’ franchise tag options for Geno Smith

 There are three types of tags — exclusive, nonexclusive and transition.

-All bind players to the team for one year at a predetermined salary and give the tagging team either a right of first refusal and/or compensation if the player signs with another team.
+All bind players to the team for one year at a predetermined salary and give the tagging team a right of first refusal and/or compensation if the player signs with another team.

 Smith is regarded as the only player Seattle would consider tagging this year.